EncoreTechnologies/terraform-st2/vsphere/README.md

 ## Variables

-To provision StackStorm in AWS you'll need to provide values for the following variables:
+To provision StackStorm you'll need to provide values for the following variables:

 * `vsphere_server` - Hostname/IP of the vSphere server
 * `vsphere_username` - Username to login to the vSphere server